FelipeMarra/state_composer/README.md

 # State Composer
->Create state machines in dart using object composition
+>Create state machines in dart using object composition <br>
->For now only suports simple transitions between states.
+>This package is under development.
+For now only suports simple transitions between states.
 Next steps are add listeners and parallel states

-# Usage
+## Usage
-##Creating a machine with to states A and B
+### Creating a machine with to states: A and B, with a transition from A to B, and form B back to A
 ``` dart
 StateMachine machine = StateMachine(
           id: "machine1",